nestjs/docs.nestjs.com/content/microservices/kafka.md

 #### Commit offsets

-Comitting offsets is essential when working with kafka.
-Per default messages will be automatically committed after a specific time.
-For more information visit [kafkajs docs](https://kafka.js.org/docs/consuming#autocommit). `ClientKafka` offers a way to manually commit offsets that functions like the [native kafkajs implementation](https://kafka.js.org/docs/consuming#manual-committing).
+Committing offsets is essential when working with Kafka.
+Per default, messages will be automatically committed after a specific time.
+For more information visit [KafkaJS docs](https://kafka.js.org/docs/consuming#autocommit). `ClientKafka` offers a way to manually commit offsets that work like the [native KafkaJS implementation](https://kafka.js.org/docs/consuming#manual-committing).

 ```typescript
 @@filename()